 - Wait until the payment clears before handing over the car or its documents.

-- Be aware if the buyer insists on making a fast payment without inspecting the car.
+- Be cautious if the buyer insists on making a fast payment without inspecting the car.

 Also Read: Top 10 Mistakes to Avoid When Selling Your Junk Car